 Early Life

 Blair Parry-Okeden was born in Honolulu, Hawaii, in 1950.
-She is the granddaughter of James M. Cox, the founder of Cox Enterprises.
-Parry-Okeden's mother, Barbara Cox Anthony, founded La Pietra: Hawaii School for Girls, where Blair received her education.
-She studied to become a teacher.
+Her mother, Barbara Cox Anthony, founded La Pietra: Hawaii School for Girls, where Blair received her education.
+She later studied to become a teacher.
+Her grandfather, James M. Cox, founded Cox Enterprises in 1898.

 Rise to Success

-Parry-Okeden inherited a 25% stake in Cox Enterprises in 2007 following her mother's death.
-Despite her substantial wealth, she holds no role in the company.
+Blair Parry-Okeden inherited a 25% stake in Cox Enterprises in 2007 following her mother's death.
+According to Forbes Asia, she was Australia's richest person by net worth in 2016.
+Parry-Okeden has no role in the company's operations.

 Key Business Strategies